devthagichu/react-parcel-recoil-starter/README.md

-# React Web App Starter made with Parcel and Recoil
+# React Web App Starter made with Parcel and Recoil 🤘

-made with Love by Anthony Gitau Thagichu
+made with 💗 by Anthony Gitau Thagichu

-# Support
+# Support ✊

 All the support for this Starter Code is done through: https://github.com/devthagichu/react-parcel-recoil-starter/issues

-# Author Details
+# Author Details 🤙

 Anthony Gitau Thagichu